QutEcoacoustics/egret/README.md

 2. ensure you return results that approximately adhere to our standards (see [results](./docs/results.md) for guidance)
 3. (this is now an _index off by one joke_)

+### Does Egret work with machine learning / deep learning tools?

+Yes?
+No?
+Egret doesn't care.

+Egret works with _tools_ that produce _results_.
+Egret does not care how you produce your result, only that it was produced and passes the tests defined in the configuration file.

+You're free to use whatever method of analysis that you want.

+### Why C#?

+Because I (@atruskie) am fast and productive with it, especially when I have to produce long-lived, real-world products.

 ## LICENSE